preactjs/preact-www/content/en/blog/preact-x.md

 The introduction of [resumed hydration](https://github.com/preactjs/preact/pull/2754) this functionality basically allows suspending during the re-hydration of your component tree.
 This means that for instance in the following component tree we'll re-hydrate and make the `Header` interactive while the `LazyArticleHeader` suspends, in the meanwhile the server-rendered DOM will stay on screeen.
-When the lazy-load finishes we'll continue re-hdyrating, our `Header` and `LazyArticleHeader` can be interacted with while our `LazyContents` resolve.
-This is a pretty powereful feature to make your most important stuff interactive while not overloading the bundle-size/download-size of your initial bundle.
+When the lazy-load finishes we'll continue re-hydrating, our `Header` and `LazyArticleHeader` can be interacted with while our `LazyContents` resolve.
+This is a pretty powerful feature to make your most important stuff interactive while not overloading the bundle-size/download-size of your initial bundle.

 ```jsx
 const App = () => {